Leila Slimani | I’ll Take the Fire

 This is the story of two sisters, Mia and Inés.
 Two girls enveloped in love, trapped by the social conventions of Casablanca at the dawn of the twenty-first century and silenced by the political ‘truths’ that envelop their lives.
 Mia – the older sister, a warrior and a pariah, her sexuality a matter of scorn, a truth to be erased.
 Inés – the little sister, a woman trying to carve out an identity in a Paris that derides and erases her with no way back to Morocco, a homeland her father has warned her never to return for her own sake.

-Join us for what promises to be a powerful conversation exploring politics and conflict in this electrifying novel.
+Join us for what promises to be a powerful conversation exploring politics and conflict, truth, sex and lies.

 Book a ticket for this event and the Tayari Jones event – happening on the same evening – and get a 25% discount on your order.
 Both tickets need to be booked at the same rate e.g. 2 x Full Price tickets or 2 x Concession tickets.